s4wave/spacewave/README.md

 given the underlying store implementation, an example of a particularly safe implementation being a transactional key-value store.

+## Data Structures Pattern

+The general pattern used for the data structures (i.e. git, world, mySQL):

+ - State: underlying storage read/write of data.
+ - Tx: transactional interface on top of the State.
+ - Engine: has NewTransaction call to create Tx objects.
+ - EngineState: implements State on top of Engine (auto-manage Txs).

+The interfaces for the above are defined in the root package, and the block-graph bindings are implemented in a "block" sub-package.
+The "engine" is usually then implemented in the "block/engine" sub-package as a controller.

 ## Code Organization

 These are the types of implemented data structures: